etanttila/apluslms.github.io/guides/quick/index.md

 Second, update git submodules as RST extensions are still distributed this way.
 So, execute `git submodule init && git submodule update`.

-We now have the course material in correct place and it's ready for compilation.
+We now have the course material in the correct place and it's ready for compilation.
-We store only the source material in git repository and final presentation and configuration files are build on your machine for local developing and on the server for production.
+We store only the source material in the git repository and final presentation and configuration files are built on your machine for local developing and on the server for production.
-So, compile course material with command `./docker-compile.sh`.
+So, compile course material with the command `./docker-compile.sh`.

 Now everything is ready for running the manual course.
 Start A+ LMS with command `./docker-up.sh`.
-You will see a lot of log messages from few containers and after a while there won't be any new messages.
+You will see a lot of log messages from a few containers and after a while, there won't be any new messages.
 A+ LMS is now running.

 To stop A+ LMS, press Q, S, ESC or CTRL+C in the terminal.